Capital (radio network): Capital Chill

 On 13 February 2023, Global launched Capital Chill to play exclusively chill music, via DAB and online.

+Capital Anthems

+Launched on 12 September 2024 alongside 11 other new Global stations, the station featured iconic tracks from the past years.

+Capital (Taylor's Version)

+This was Capital UK's first ever nationwide pop-up station, which played solely songs from Taylor Swift herself to coincide with the UK leg of The Eras Tour.
+The pop-up station was replaced by Capital Anthems in September 2024.

 Capital TV

 Capital TV broadcast on the Sky and Freesat platforms from July 2012, and on Freeview in the Manchester area from October 2012, and was also available online.
 The channel played non-stop music videos.
 It closed in October 2018.

 Capital FM Arena

 The Capital FM Arena was in Nottingham, and was sponsored as part of a deal which began with the predecessor brand Trent FM.
 In 2016, the naming rights of the Capital FM Arena were handed over to Motorpoint and the arena is now known as Motorpoint Arena Nottingham.

-Events

-Every year, Capital holds the Summertime Ball event, held in June at Wembley Stadium, and the Jingle Bell Ball every December at the O2 Arena.
-Capital also hosts Fusion Festival UK which takes place every year in Liverpool in September.